VoronDesign/VoronUsers/printer_mods/Empusas/BTT_Filament_Motion_Sensor_Mount/README.md

 ### Description
 These mounts fit for the BTT Smart Filament Motion Sensor.
 You can also use two of the housing screws and I have seen other mounts that replace the back of the housing, but I wanted something that is easy to remove, if I have to.
 You just have to unplug the cable and then the sensor snaps into the mount.
 To unmount unplug the cable first.
 I have created two version to mount the part vertically or horizontally.
-I did print them with supports.

 ![vertical filament path](IMG_2384.png)
 ![horizontal filament path](IMG_2385.png)